top of page

 In Conversation with Pierre Yves Goemans.

 Moving first from the University of Chicago where he secured his MBA in finance, to the trading desks of J.P.
-Morgan, Pierre Yves Goemans then held positions at McKinsey and with two asset management firms before becoming managing director of Euroclear, one of the largest clearing houses.
+Morgan, Pierre Yves Goemans then held positions at McKinsey and with two asset management firms before becoming managing director of Euroclear, a key Financial Market Infrastructure.

 His last position at Euroclear was Global Head of Strategy, where he participated in a number of decisions around investments in smaller companies, one of which would be Impact Cubed.

-Upon retirement, he retained several board positions in key strategic investments from Euroclear, including his position as chairperson of Impact Cubed.
+Upon retirement, he retained several board positions in a few strategic investments from Euroclear, including his position as chairperson of Impact Cubed.

 We sat down with Goemans to understand his views on: